 6. Notice of Intent to Apply: We will be able to develop a more efficient process for reviewing grant applications if we know the approximate number of applicants that intend to apply for funding under this competition.
-Therefore, the Secretary strongly encourages each potential applicant to notify us of the applicant's intent to submit an application by completing a web-based form.
-When completing this form, applicants will provide (1) the applicant organization's name and address and (2) which absolute priorities the applicant intends to address.
-Applicants may access this form online at www.surveymonkey.com/ r/Z8FPDWV.
+Therefore, the Secretary strongly encourages each potential applicant to notify us of the applicant's intent to apply by completing a web-based form.
+When completing this form, applicants will provide (1) the applicant organization's name and address and (2) which absolute priority the applicant intends to address.
+Applicants may access this form using the link available on the Notice of Intent to Apply section of the competition website: https:// oese.ed.gov/offices/office-ofdiscretionary-grants-support-services/ innovation-early-learning/educationinnovation-and-research-eir/fv-2020competition-2/.
 Applicants that do not complete this form may still submit an application.